smqanpk/Digital-Twin-MVP/README.txt

     monitoring data behind it.

-UPDATING THE DATA (when you get a fuller SMDB export)
+UPDATING THE DATA (for the full SMDB export)
 ----------------------------------------------------------
 The entire dataset lives in two places that need to stay in sync:
   - data.js (what the live page actually reads)
   - data/sites.json and data/network.json (the same data, human-readable)

 If you're comfortable with Python, the cleanest way to refresh this is:
-  1. Re-export/clean your SMDB into the same column structure as the original "Partial_SMDB_for_Power_Apps_and_AI.xlsx" (Site Code, Latitude, Longitude, Region, etc. — same headers as before).
+  1. Re-export/clean the SMDB into the same column structure as the original "Partial_SMDB_for_Power_Apps_and_AI.xlsx" (Site Code, Latitude, Longitude, Region, etc. — same headers as before).
-  2. Re-run the same extraction + clustering logic that produced data/sites.json and data/network.json (group sites by proximity, pick hubs, generate access/backbone links — or, better, replace the clustering step entirely with your actual microwave/fiber link records if you have them, which will be far more accurate than distance-based guessing).
+  2. Re-run the same extraction + clustering logic that produced data/sites.json and data/network.json (group sites by proximity, pick hubs, generate access/backbone links — or, better, replace the clustering step entirely with the actual microwave/fiber link records if we have them, which will be far more accurate than distance-based guessing).
   3. Paste the resulting JSON into data.js, replacing the window.SMDB_SITES and window.SMDB_NETWORK blocks.
 No other file needs to change — app.js and twin-rig.js read whatever is in those two variables, however many sites or links there are.

-If you don't write code, the simplest path is to come back to whichever AI assistant helped build this, share the new SMDB export, and ask for an updated data.js — the rest of the app does not need to be touched.

 CUSTOMISING THE LOOK